 Conservation Service Corps.
 Support 500,000 workers over the next five years for one of several proposals to create a Climate Corps, reinstate the Civilian Conservation Corps, or invest in existing conservation service corps and other stewardship organizations (c.f., Rep. Neguse’s 21st Century Conservation Corps for Our Health and Our Jobs Act/H.R.
 7264).
 This program should fund work on climate resilience and natural infrastructure, among other projects, and ensure partnerships with unions and with quality workforce training programs, such as pre-apprenticeship pathways into registered apprenticeship programs and other union training programs as well as community colleges and non-profit organizations.
 It should also include strong protections against private and public sector job displacement.
 This new program should center equity at its core and ensure greater opportunity and career pathways for women and people of color.

-PILT Expansion.
-Permanently fund the Payments in Lieu of Taxes (PILT) Program and alter the formula to provide additional revenue for counties that permanently protect public lands - especially rural counties with large percentages of public land.
+Payments in Lieu of Taxes Expansion.
+Permanently fund the Payments in Lieu of Taxes (PILT) Program and alter the formula to provide additional revenue for counties that permanently protect public lands, especially rural counties with large percentages of public land.

-Invest in Ecological Health of Public Lands.
-Restore the health of at least 6 million acres of public lands per year by investing approximately $4.2 billion per year in BLM and USFS lands.

 Protecting the Arctic Refuge.
-Repeal Section 20001 of the 2017 Tax Act which established an oil and gas leasing program in the Arctic National Wildlife Refuge and directed no less than two lease sales in the first 10 years.
-If leases have been issued in the Arctic Refuge, create a lease buyback program.
-Such a program will need to make sure that there are not 1) committee jurisdiction issues; 2) “merely incidental” considerations; or 3) scoring implications to the full repeal inside and outside the 10-year window.
+Restore protections for the Arctic Refuge by repealing Section 20001 of the 2017 Tax Act and end the failed leasing program.

 Lease Buyout Fund for Priority Conservation Areas.
 Fund the purchase and retirement of previously issued oil, gas, and coal leases on federal lands to be withdrawn from future leasing, with priority for conservation, climate, and environmental justice.

 Federal Oil and Gas Reforms.
-Reform royalty rates for federal oil and gas leasing; increase minimum bids; increase rental rates; end non-competitive leasing of federal lands; end leasing of low potential lands; and increase bonding rates for onshore oil and gas remediation (and offshore if desired).
+Reform royalty rates for federal oil and gas leasing, increase minimum bids, increase rental rates, end non-competitive leasing of federal lands, end leasing of low potential lands, and increase bonding rates for onshore oil and gas remediation (and offshore if desired).

 Coastal Conservation.
 Authorize a $3 billion grant program to benefit coastal habitats and resiliency.
 Create a $50 million federal grant program to assist states, localities, and NGOs in constructing living shorelines.
-Increase funding for EPA Geographic Programs and funding for NEPs to support adaptation, resilience and restoration efforts in economically and ecologically important estuaries.
+Increase funding for EPA Geographic Programs and funding for National Estuary Programs (NEPs) to support adaptation, resilience and restoration efforts in economically and ecologically important estuaries.

 POLLUTION CLEANUP